M270 Multiple Launch Rocket System: GMLRS

 Guided multiple launch rocket system (GMLRS) rockets have a GPS-aided inertial navigation system and extended range.
 Flight control is accomplished by four forward-mounted canards driven by electromechanical actuators.
 GMLRS rockets were introduced in 2005 and can be fired from the M270A1 and M270A2, the European M270A1 variants (British Army M270B1, German Army MARS II, French Army Lance Roquette Unitaire (LRU), Italian Army MLRS Improved (MLRS-I), Finnish Army M270D1), and the lighter M142 HIMARS launchers.

 M30 rockets have an area-effects warhead, while M31 rockets have a unitary warhead, but the rockets are otherwise identical.
 By December 2021, 50,000 GMLRS rockets had been produced, with yearly production then exceeding 9,000 rockets.
 Each rocket pod contains 6 identical rockets.
-The cost of an M31 missile is estimated at $500,000, though this may be the "export price", always higher than the amount charged to the U.S. Army.
-According to the U.S. Army's budget, it will pay about $168,000 for each GMLRS in 2023.
+The cost of an M31 missile is estimated at $500,000, though this may be the "export price", always higher than the amount charged to the US Army.
+According to the US Army's budget, it will pay about $168,000 for each GMLRS in 2023.

-Both Lockheed Martin and the U.S. Army report that the GMLRS has a maximum range of 70+ km (43+ mi).
-According to a U.S. Department of Defense document the maximum demonstrated performance of a GMLRS is 84 km, a figure also reported elsewhere.
+Both Lockheed Martin and the US Army report that the GMLRS has a maximum range greater than 70 km.
+According to a US Department of Defense document the maximum demonstrated performance of a GMLRS is 84 km, a figure also reported elsewhere.
 Another source reports a maximum range of about 90 km.
 In 2009 Lockheed Martin announced that a GMLRS had been successfully test fired 92 km.

 During the Russo-Ukrainian War, Russian forces have relied on electronic warfare to jam GPS signals.
 The inertial navigation system is immune to jamming, but less accurate than when paired with GPS coordinates and can miss the target.
 Ukraine attempted to mitigate the jamming by changes to the software and attacking Russian jamming systems by artillery.